 We do our dogs a disservice if we ignore the fact that at some point every one of us will bite.
 My offspring was never bitten — by a dog that is — in spite of the numerous and varied dogs she encountered until adulthood.
 Sure, I’ll take credit for that!

 Social dogs who play safely with other dogs and their caregivers learn bite inhibition.
-None-the-less dogs who can not make a scary thing go away by growling or other display; biting is imminent.
+None-the-less dogs who can not make a scary thing go away by growling or using another technique like escape; biting may be imminent.

-Know any dog can bite and do what you can to avoid it; for you and your dog.
-If does bite, be realistic.
+If your dog does bite, be realistic.
 Look at what lead up to the bite and don’t jump to conclusions about the dog’s behavior.
 Definitely get professional help!

 Dogs sleep more than 12 hours a day.
-I ran a dog daycare for 20 years I can confirm this is true.
-That is a low estimate for some individuals.
+I have owned and operated dog daycares for more than 20 years, often caring for 40 dogs a day and can confirm this is true.
+In fact, 12 hours is a low estimate for some individuals.
 Not enough rest can make your best friend’s behavior become hyperactive or pushy.
-They might even struggle to get along with their friends.
+They may even struggle to get along with their friends.

 Dogs always need room to run